itsmeandrewd/chip8-tostiloco/README.md

 ## Running

 Run `make` to generate the .wasm file, then `make run` to service index.html over http://localhost:8000 (or any other webserver you want)

+### Controls

+CHIP8 had the keys 0-9 and A-F. I mapped everything to their original keys for simplicity.
+Works fine for the numbered keys but awkward for the letters but I found most games use the numbers anyways.

 ### Supported roms